deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 These two aspects of the language can be brought together to allow us to hide the implementation from the contract by only exposing what we need.
 The challenge here is to be able to provide a way to construct the implementation.
-This is luckily easy enough to work around in Go, by exposing a public static function from the package which can access the internal implementation but expose it through the interface, which would be as below example:
+Fortunately, there is a workaround for this in Go: we can define an exported function within the package, which has access to the internal implementation, but also exposes it through the interface, as shown in the example below:

 ```golang
 package singers